true-while/AzureFastStartForIoT/Fraud Detection/README.md

 Manually taking a photograph
 ============================

-You can manually trigger a the taking of a photo by clicking on the "Action" link on the nav menu, then clicking "Take Photo".
+You can manually trigger a the taking of a photo rather than relying on the motion sensor by clicking on the "Action" link on the nav menu, then clicking "Take Photo".